Voldivh/2D-Test-Track-Planner/planner/docs/homework.md

 11. [Docker] If you modify a layer what happen with the previous and the next ones?

     The layers are built one on top of the previous one and are read only.
-If we modify a layer, this layer would be built on top of the previous one and the next ones would be built on top of the modified layer.
-This would mean the image would have to be rebuild.
+If we modify a layer, this layer would be built on top of the previous one and the next one would be built on top of the modified layer.
+This would mean the image would have to be rebuild the modified layer by deleting the previous version.
+The unmodified layer wouldn't need to rebuild since the build of this layers are saved on the cache memory.

 12. [Docker] Can we change the basic image (`FROM ubuntu:20.04`) from the docker file to another?